BigMurph619/RoadMon/readme.md

 1) Dad : You may choose your starter off of the table, this is “Dad”.
 Please nickname accordingly.
 2) Mum : You must catch 1 Pokemon from Viridian Forest , this is “Mom”.
 Please nickname accordingly.
 3) Kimmy : You must catch 1 pokemon from Route 2 or 22, this is “Kimmy”.
 Please nickname accordingly.
-4) Timmy : You must catch 1 pokemon from Diglett Cave Community College, this is “Timmy”.
+4) Timmy : You must catch 1 pokemon from Diglett Cave Community College before entering the S.S.
+Anne, this is “Timmy”.
 Please nickname accordingly.

 # Family Traits